 This depends on the product you choose and the quantity of the order.
 In general, delivery takes 26+ weeks.
 This can go up to a year for projects exceeding 1000 m².

-Speak to our sales team to find out what the lead time on your project will be.
+Contact our sales team to find out what the lead time on your project will be.

 This depends on where you are located and the type of factory you have.
-Please give us a call and let’s explore what we can do together.
+Please give us a call, and let’s explore what we can do together.

 Not yet, unfortunately.
 At the moment we only work with larger, very specific and well-separated quantities of waste.